oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ### []{#sec_ResponseCode404NotFound}[]{#_404_Not_Found}[]{#_Response_Code_404}9.2.1 [Response Code `404 Not Found`](#sec_ResponseCode404NotFound)

-[404 Not Found ]{.Datatype}indicates that the resource specified by the request URL does not exist.
+`404 Not Found `indicates that the resource specified by the request URL does not exist.
 The response body MAY provide additional information.

 ### []{#sec_ResponseCode405MethodNotAllowed}[]{#_Response_Code_405}9.2.2 [Response Code `405 Method Not Allowed`](#sec_ResponseCode405MethodNotAllowed)

-[405 Method Not Allowed]{.Datatype} indicates that the resource specified by the request URL does not support the request method.
-In this case the response MUST include an [Allow]{.Datatype} header containing a list of valid request methods for the requested resource as defined in [**\[RFC7231\]**](#HTTPSemantic).
+`405 Method Not Allowed` indicates that the resource specified by the request URL does not support the request method.
+In this case the response MUST include an `Allow` header containing a list of valid request methods for the requested resource as defined in [**\[RFC7231\]**](#HTTPSemantic).

 ### []{#sec_ResponseCode406NotAcceptable}[]{#_501_Not_Implemented}[]{#_Response_code_410}9.2.3 [Response Code `406 Not Acceptable`](#sec_ResponseCode406NotAcceptable)

-[[406 Not Acceptable]{.Datatype} indicates that the resource specified by the request URL does not have a current representation that would be acceptable for the client according to the request headers]{#_Toc477876608} [`Accept`](#sec_HeaderAccept), [`Accept-Charset`](#sec_HeaderAcceptCharset), and
+[`406 Not Acceptable` indicates that the resource specified by the request URL does not have a current representation that would be acceptable for the client according to the request headers]{#_Toc477876608} [`Accept`](#sec_HeaderAccept), [`Accept-Charset`](#sec_HeaderAcceptCharset), and